 ON Semiconductor Japan Technology Ltd. (the "Company") is a wholly-owned subsidiary of Semiconductor Components Industries, LLC ("SCI LLC" or "Parent"), which is a wholly-owned subsidiary of ON Semiconductor Corporation ("ON Semiconductor").
 The Company is located in Aizu, Japan and is primarily engaged in the manufacture of semiconductor products.
 Prior to the third quarter of 2002, the Company performed certain sales and marketing and general and administrative functions for the Parent and supported its own manufacturing and sales activities.
 These functions were transferred to other affiliates of the Company.
 The Company also performed research and development functions for its own manufacturing activities.
 Formerly known as the Semiconductor Components Group of the Semiconductor Products Sector of Motorola, Inc., ON Semiconductor was a wholly-owned subsidiary of Motorola Inc. ("Motorola") prior to its August 4, 1999 recapitalization (the "Recapitalization").
-ON Semiconductor continues to hold, through direct and indirect subsidiaries, substantially all the assets and operations of the Semiconductor Components Group of Motorola's Semiconductor Products Sector.
+ON Semiconductor Products Sector.
 The Company's common stock consists of 204,800 authorized shares, 64,400 shares of which were issued to SCI LLC in connection with the Recapitalization.